-9 Key Strategies for How to Research a Novel
+How to Research a Novel: 9 Key Strategies

 5. Go with the most interesting version

-When researching an event, you’ll usually find a number of different accounts, none in perfect agreement with the others.
+When researching an event, you’ll usually find a number of different accounts, especially when using primary sources, none in perfect agreement with the others.
 When this happens, do what the History Channel does—go with the most entertaining version of events.

 Remember, you’re a storyteller, not a historian.
-Your goal is to grab and hold your reader’s attention and keep her turning pages.
+Your goal is to grab and hold your reader’s attention and keep them turning pages.
 If it makes you feel better, you can include endnotes with references so interested readers can dig deeper into the “facts.”

 6. Keep a “bible”